For more trends, check out our latest fact sheet on the death penalty.

 - On November 13, 2024, a Gregg County jury sentenced Gregory Newson to death for killing Panola County Deputy, Chris Dickerson, in 2019.
 The jury deliberated for less than an hour before delivering a guilty verdict on October 28, 2024.
 Following several days of testimony in the punishment phase, the jury decided that there were no mitigating factors to prevent a death sentence and concluded that Newson did not have an intellectual disability, which would have rendered him ineligible for the death penalty.

-In a fifth trial this year, jurors in Midland County rejected the death penalty for Angel Luis Lebron-Rivera on July 18, 2024, after voting “no” on the issue of future dangerousness.
+In another capital murder trial this year, jurors in Midland County rejected the death penalty for Angel Luis Lebron-Rivera on July 18, 2024, after voting “no” on the issue of future dangerousness.
 In the past two years, Texas jurors have rejected the death penalty in 30% of cases.

 *On March 13, 2019, California Governor Gavin Newsom declared a moratorium on executions.